Financial Consumer Agency of Canada: Organization

 FCAC is headed by a Commissioner, appointed for a five-year term.
 The Commissioner reports annually to the Parliament of Canada through the Minister of Finance, on the Agency's activities and on the performance of financial institutions in complying with consumer protection measures.

 The first Commissioner was Bill Knight, a former senior executive and Member of Parliament in the House of Commons of Canada.
 He retired in 2006.

-Ursula Menke was appointed Commissioner on December, 2007.
+Ursula Menke was appointed Commissioner in December 2007.
 Before her mandate at FCAC, Ms. Menke held various positions giving her more than 30 years' experience in financial and legal affairs in both the public and private sectors, including the Privy Council Office, the Department of Finance and the Metropolitan Life Insurance Company.

 Lucie Tedesco, was appointed Commissioner on September 4, 2013.
 Prior to her appointment as Commissioner, Ms Tedesco held the roles of Acting Commissioner and Deputy Commissioner with the FCAC.
 She joined the Agency, after serving as Vice-President, Insurance and Loan Operations and Vice-President, Strategy & Planning with Export Development Canada.

-FCAC’s current Commissioner, Judith Robertson, began her appointment on August 19, 2019, for a term of 5 years.
-Ms Robertson brings nearly 30 years of experience from both the private and the public sector.
-Most recently Ms Robertson served as Commissioner of the Ontario Securities Commission and was a member of the board of directors of the Financial Services Regulatory Authority of Ontario, before taking on the role of Commissioner at the Financial Consumer Agency of Canada.
+FCAC’s last permanent Commissioner, Judith Robertson, began her appointment on August 19, 2019, for a term of 5 years.
+She was replaced by interim Commissioner Werner Liedtke on February 23, 2024.